Saltwater crocodile: Female size

 Adult females typically measure from 2.7 to 3.1 m in total length and weigh 76 to 103 kg.
 Large mature females reach 3.4 m and weigh up to 120 to 200 kg.
 The largest female on record measured about 4.3 m in total length.
 Female are thus similar in size to other species of large crocodiles and average slightly smaller than females of some other species, like the Nile crocodile.
 The saltwater crocodile has the greatest size sexual dimorphism, by far, of any extant crocodilian, as males average about 4 to 5 times as massive as adult females and can sometimes measure twice her total length.
 The reason for the male skewered dimorphism in this species is not definitively known but might be correlated with sex-specific territoriality and the need for adult male saltwater crocodiles to monopolise large stretches of habitat.
-Due to the extreme sexual dimorphism of the species as contrasted with the more modest size dimorphism of other species, the average length of the species is only slightly more than some other extant crocodilians at 3.8–4 m.
+Due to the extreme sexual dimorphism of the species as contrasted with the more modest-sized dimorphism of other species, the average length of the species is only slightly more than some other extant crocodilians at 3.8–4 m.

 Reported sizes

 Distribution and habitat

-The saltwater crocodile inhabits coastal brackish mangrove swamps, river deltas, and freshwater rivers from India's east coast, Sri Lanka and Bangladesh to Myanmar, Malaysia, Brunei, Indonesia, Philippines, East Timor, Palau, Solomon Islands, Singapore, Papua New Guinea, Vanuatu and Australia's north coast.
-It is considered possibly extirpated from Cambodia, Vietnam, and Thailand, and definitively so from the Seychelles.
+The saltwater crocodile inhabits coastal brackish mangrove swamps, river deltas and freshwater rivers from India's east coast, Sri Lanka and Bangladesh to Myanmar, Malaysia, Brunei, Indonesia, Philippines, Timor Leste, Palau, Solomon Islands, Singapore, Papua New Guinea, Vanuatu and Australia's north coast.
 The southernmost population in India lives in Odisha's Bhitarkanika Wildlife Sanctuary; in northern Odisha, it has not been recorded since the 1930s.
 It occurs along the Andaman and Nicobar Islands coasts and in the Sundarbans.
 In Sri Lanka, it occurs foremost in western and southern parts of the country.

 In Myanmar, it inhabits the Ayeyarwady Delta.

 In southern Thailand, it was recorded in Phang Nga Province.

-It is extirpated from Singapore, Cambodia and Vietnam.
+In Singapore, it inhabits the Sungei Buloh Wetland Reserve and marshes near Kranji and Mandai.
+It is locally extinct in Cambodia, China, Seychelles, Thailand and Vietnam.

 In China, it may have once inhabited coastal areas from Fujian province in the north to the border of Vietnam.
 References to crocodile attacks on humans and livestock during the Han and Song dynasties indicate that until the 18th century, it may have occurred in lower Pearl River and Macau, Han River, Min River, portions of coastal Guangxi province and Hainan Island.

-However, more recent studies indicate that these reports may have in fact referred to the now-extinct gavialid Hanyusuchus.
+Three historical records of saltwater crocodiles being found in Japanese coastal waters exist; an individual was found off the coast of Iwo Jima in 1744, another was found off Amami Ōshima in 1800, and finally, a third individual was caught by fishermen in Toyama Bay in 1932.
+All other occurrences of the species being present within Japanese territory are from World War II, and were found in areas that were formerly controlled by the Empire of Japan.